 When we started having eggs for breakfast, our primary concern was that we would grow sick of them quickly.
 But after more than a year, both my wife and I are looking forward to our eggs in the morning.

-We used to buy organic eggs from Costco but have since switched to pasture-raised eggs from Vital Farms and here is why.
-You can get them at Amazon* and at Whole Foods.
+We used to buy organic eggs from Costco but have since switched to pasture-raised eggs from Vital Farms.
+You can get them at Amazon and at Whole Foods.

 If you like mayonnaise, you will love avocado oil mayo from Chosen Foods.
 It’s another staple in our house that we eat almost every day.